stecardoso/Kaonashi/README.md

 # Kaonashi
-Kaonashi drawing and animation with pure css.
+Drawing and animation with pure css.